-CFI 615 - Exercise Science Research Methods (Prerequisite: CFI 605)
+CFI 615 - Research Methods in Exercise Science (Prerequisite: CFI 605)

 This course will provide students with integrated training in exercise science and prepare them to administer research tests in the area.
 This will be achieved by exposure to the scientific method, experimental research methods, statistical and measurement concepts commonly found in exercise science research.
 In addition, students will learn about current trends and research topics in the areas of exercise physiology and physical activity.
 Finally, students will prepare their thesis proposal.
 3 credits.